 Fosters communities that welcomeand support participation and contributions of people of all ages and abilities through research, education, and service.

 The mission is to increase access to disability services by making them easier to find.
 Use to lookup email addresses, telephone numbers, maps, and more.

 Indiana Resource Center for Autism (IRCA)

 Accurate, evidence-based, timely information to meet the needs of individuals across the autism spectrum and across the lifespan, their families, and the professionals who support them.

 Indiana School Mental Health Initiative

-The Indiana School Mental Health Initiative is designed to provide mental health resources and tools for students, families, schools, and professionals.
+Designed to provide mental health resources and tools for students, families, schools, and professionals.

 Indiana Secondary Transition Resource Center

 Creates and enhances professional development activities and resources to improve school and post-school outcomes for students with disabilities.

 Committed to its mission of providing services that allow full participation of all people with Developmental Disabilities in their local community.